 As a pregnant teacher or new mother, you are protected from discrimination, victimisation and harassment under these provisions.
 All school risk assessments should be equality impact assessed to ensure that there are no discriminatory provisions or practices for pregnant teachers or new mothers.

 Statutory Maternity Pay (SMP)

-If you are on Statutory Sick Pay (SSP) or on furlough, this still counts as continuous service for the purposes of qualifying for SMP.
+If you are on Statutory Sick Pay (SSP) or were placed on furlough, this still counts as continuous service for the purposes of qualifying for SMP.
 However, SSP is below the earnings threshold for SMP, so this may affect your average earnings.

 If you are still working and have agreed a pay cut, this could affect the calculation of your SMP if your wages are reduced in the period used to calculate your SMP.